What is cultivated meat?

 Planning for success

-These research centers may be backed by government funding or by collaborations between academic, food, and biotechnology industry stakeholders such as the Cultured Food Innovation Hub in Switzerland, which offers pilot plant scale up services thanks to a partnership between Givaudan, Bühler, and Migros.
-Other examples include a $10M grant to establish the National Institute for Cellular Agriculture in the U.S., and over $65M to build a cellular agriculture ecosystem in The Netherlands.
+These research centers may be backed by government funding or by joint ventures between academic, food, and biotechnology industry stakeholders, such as the Cultured Hub in Switzerland, which offers pilot plant scale-up services thanks to a partnership between Givaudan, Bühler, and Migros.
+Other examples include Cultivate at Scale in The Netherlands, supported by the Dutch National Growth Fund, the $30 million Bezos Centers for Sustainable Protein, and a $2.1 million Massachussetts state grant to Tufts University to establish pilot-scale infrastructure.
+Further buy-in from governments around the world will be crucial for accelerating the commercialization of cultivated meat.

 What’s next for bioprocess design?